SCLIFFORD78/ict_sclifford/README.md

 Run NPM Install, i have included .env file of my account details to run app from my account

+some errors still present:

+ + On search page, search needs to be clicked twice
+ + When expanding cards to display tracks, the app will go into error (sometimes), a refresh usually clears the issue and will work again

 ## Example of JSON data returned from a search

 {